nrwl/nx/docs/shared/using-builders.md

 There are two main differences between an executor and a shell script or an npm script:

 1. Executors encourage a consistent methodology for performing similar actions on unrelated projects. i.e. A developer switching between teams can be confident that `nx build project2` will build `project2` with the default settings, just like `nx build project1` built `project1`.
-2. Nx can leverage this consistency to perform the same executor across multiple projects. i.e. `nx affected --target==test` will run the `test` executor on every project that is affected by the current code change.
+2. Nx can leverage this consistency to perform the same executor across multiple projects. i.e. `nx affected --target=test` will run the `test` executor on every project that is affected by the current code change.

 ## Executor Definitions